-But if you haven’t spent much time thinking about your values in relation to your spending, we would highly encourage you to do that before you take this article as a sign that you should walk into a dealership this weekend and start browsing.
+But if you haven’t spent much time thinking about your values in relation to your spending, we would highly encourage you to do that before you booking a test drive in a brand new F-150 at the car dealership this weekend.

-I’m not a fan of buying new cars myself.
+Personally, I’m not a fan of buying new cars.
 In fact, I’ve only done it once and that was under some unique circumstances.
-Basically, the federal government and my state government offered some incredible incentives that made my Nissan Leaf cost less than most gently used cars.
-We’ll talk more about those incentives to purchase electric vehicles below.
+Basically, the federal government and my state government offered some incredible incentives that made my Nissan Leaf cost less than a gently used second hand car.
+We’ll talk more about those electric car incentives when car shopping below.

 Why buying a new car typically doesn’t make sense

-It’s not how much you spend on fuel or oil changes or even the cost of your car insurance that is demanding the most from your monthly budget.
-AAA reports that depreciation of a vehicle is roughly 36% of the overall cost of your vehicle!
+It’s not how much you spend on fuel, the annual registration fee, or even the cost of your car insurance that is demanding the most from your monthly budget.
+AAA reports that depreciation of a vehicle is roughly 36% of the overall cost of your new or used car!
 That percentage will be even higher if you buy a new car every few years.

 That’s why money nerds (like us) will often recommend that you buy used – to sidestep the steep cost of depreciation.
 Other costs get squashed if you buy used as well.
 Taxes and insurance will cost you quite a bit less if you choose to drive older cars and avoid buying fancy new ones.